How to Survive Freezer Burn Texas

 Freezer Burn provides a unique challenge: have fun but stay warm.
 During Freezer Burn 2024, Temperatures fell to 10 degrees with soggy skies and bracing winds.
 The mornings were frosty, and the event ended a day early to avoid unsafe road conditions.

 Several camps provided heated tents with movie theaters, dance floors, artwork, and bars while others invited burners to brave the cold and dance outside.
-I joined Snail Tinder Mail, which made a warm space for people to relax and interact.
-When planning for the event, consider how you are going to stay warm throughout the event.
+I camped with Snail Tinder Mail, which made a warm space for people to relax and interact.
+When planning for the event, consider how you as an individual are going to stay warm.
+This includes not just your sleeping quarters, but your camp, your outfits, and your gift.
 Make sure you pack warm clothes and a low-rated sleeping bag, or bring a generator for your electric heating setup.
-This includes not just your sleeping quarters, but your camp, your outfits, and your gift.

 Try to Unplug